infolexa/bolt/README.md

 File #1: bootstrap.php
 ----------------------

-HoneyComb is loaded as the first module so it can initialize other modules that are marked as "active".
+Bolt is loaded as the first module so it can initialize other modules that are marked as "active".
 Modules are configured in config/modules.php
 A Helper loads the rest of the modules based on how the modules are configured.

 File #2: classes/route.php